 - marine ecology

 The Committee may consult with members of the broader scientific community as it considers appropriate.

-Dr Byrne has extensive experience in invertebrate fauna and is currently a museum curator and insect taxonomist at the Tasmanian Museum and Art Gallery.
+Dr Byrne has expertise in invertebrate fauna and taxonomy.
+She is currently employed as Senior Curator of Zoology at the Tasmanian Museum and Art Gallery.

 Mr Andrew North

 Mr North is a Biological Consultant with North Barker Ecosystem Services.
 He has over 20 years' practical professional experience conducting investigations of Tasmania’s native vascular flora with particular consideration of threatened flora.

 Professor Cameron has experience in the ecology, behaviour and conservation of mammals.